 Although specific immunotherapy in many cases represents an effective treatment, therapy failures happen and patient compliance is low due to long treatment times.
 Our goal is the development of novel immune modulators and local application forms to find an effective and long lasting cure for immune diseases.
-For shifting immune balance from a state of disease to a tolerogenic state we combine the allergen-specific immunotherapy with the local support of the induction of regulatory T cells at the site of allergen presentation by using immunomodulatory adjuvant molecules.
-Moreover, for this purpose we are developing strategies for the local application of the active substances to create a tolerogenic microenvironment at the site of allergen presentation.
+For shifting immune balance from a state of disease to a tolerogenic state we combine the allergen-specific immunotherapy with immune modulators to support the induction of tolerogenic pathways.
+Moreover, we are developing strategies for the local application of the active substances to create a tolerogenic microenvironment at the site of allergen presentation.

 PD Dr. rer. nat.
 Simon Blank